MFreidank/pysgmcmc/README.rst

 |Coverage_|
 |Codacy_|

-PYSGMCMC is a Python framework for Bayesian Deep Learning which focuses on Stochastic Gradient Markov Chain Monte Carlo methods.
+PYSGMCMC is a Python framework for Bayesian Deep Learning that focuses on Stochastic Gradient Markov Chain Monte Carlo methods.

 Features